 Before You Call: What to Have Ready

-Seriously, don't waste your time on hold just to be told you're missing something.
-Before you even think about contacting them, make sure you have your Microsoft Account email address and a clear summary of your problem, including any specific error codes you've seen.
-Trust me, they will ask for it.
+Seriously, don't waste your own time.
+Before you even think about contacting them, make sure you have your Microsoft Account email address and any error messages you're seeing, word for word, ready to go.
+Trust me, the support agent will ask for it, and it's so frustrating to have to search for it while they wait on the line.

 Where to Quickly Solve Problems with Microsoft

-Here’s a cheat sheet for getting the most common issues handled with the least amount of pain.
+Here’s a cheat sheet for getting the right help for the most common Microsoft headaches.

 | If Your Problem Is... | The Best Contact Method Is... | Pro Tip |